Curt Clawson

-Curtis Jay Clawson (born September 28, 1959) is an American politician who served as the United States representative for Florida's 19th congressional district from 2014 to 2017.
+Curtis Jay Clawson (born September 28, 1959) is an American politician who served as the United States representative for Florida's 19th congressional district from 2014 to 2017, serving as a Republican.
 He is the former chief executive of Hayes Lemmerz, a Michigan-based automobile wheel and brakes supplier.

+Clawson was elected to the House of Representatives in a special election in 2014, defeating Democrat April Freeman in a landslide.
+He was elected to a full term in 2014, defeating Freeman a second time.

+Clawson did not seek a third term in 2016, and was succeeded by Francis Rooney.

 Early life and education

 Clawson attended Batesville High School in Batesville, Indiana.
 A high school basketball star, he was recruited by Gene Keady.
 At Purdue, he was a 2× All-Academic Big Ten selection (1982–83 and 1983–84).
 He was a team captain for the 1983–84 Big Ten Champions, was a member of 2× NCAA teams (1982–83 and 1983–84) and an NIT Finalist team (1981–82).
 He graduated in 1984 with a BA in Spanish and a BS from the Krannert School of Management.
 He was named a "Purdue Old Master" in 2010 and received the Distinguished Alumni Award in 2014.

 In 1990, he earned an MBA from Harvard University.